jlevy/kash/README.md

 ### Using on macOS

-Kash calls `open` to open some files, so in general, it's convenient to make sure your preferred editor is set up for `.yml` and `.md` files.
+Kash calls `open` to open some files, so in general, it’s convenient to make sure your preferred editor is set up for `.yml` and `.md` files.

 For convenience, a reminder on how to do this: